apivideo/api.video-php-client/docs/Api/CaptionsApi.md

 ## update()

-To have the captions on automatically, use this PATCH to set default: true.
+To have the captions on automatically, use this method to set default: true.

 ### Arguments